Who is Bigfoot on The Masked Singer? All the clues so far

 McCall guessed it could be Huw Lawrie because he once made a guest appearance on the series.

-In a clue, Bigfoot said: “You may think my talent is quite preposterous but I was once linked to a sporting rhinoceros.”
+In another clue, Bigfoot said: “You may think my talent is quite preposterous but I was once linked to a sporting rhinoceros.”

+During his second outing, which aired on Saturday (13 January), Bigfoot performed “Come Fly With Me” by Frank Sinatra against a bubblgegum pink backdrop.
+He was joined by a stable of furry friends including a dog, a hedgehog, and a teddy bear with a headwound.

+Bigfoot dropped plenty of hints in his video package, which saw the fuzzy character reference Hogwarts, cowboy boots, lego cups, and Amazon packages.

 Last year, Charlie Simpson was crowned as the winner of The Masked Singer UK.